Rajabhatkhawa railway station

 Rajabhatkhawa railway station is the railway station that serves the town of Rajabhatkhawa, lying in the Dooars region in the Indian state of West Bengal.The station lies on New Jalpaiguri–Alipurduar–Samuktala Road line of Northeast Frontier Railway zone in the Alipurduar railway division.
-Major trains like New Jalpaiguri–Alipurduar Tourist Special, Siliguri–Alipurduar Intercity Express etc. are available from this station.
+Major trains like New Jalpaiguri–Alipurduar Tourist Express, Siliguri–Alipurduar Intercity Express etc. are available from this station.

 Facilities

 The station is equipped with basic facilities.
 Recently an old coach was refurbished and converted into a restaurant on the outskirts of the station building.
 It is built to promote tourism and provide refreshment to tourists.